-Generally, problems which have been going on for several days or weeks can wait until office hours.
+Generally, problems that have been going on for several days or weeks can wait until office hours.

 Who is on call?

-One of the providers or nurses from OakLeaf Pediatrics will be on call.
-This is a courtesy we offer to current patients of OakLeaf Pediatrics only (Dr. Schlimgen, Dr. Jensen and Nurse Practitioner Nichole Marty).
+A pediatric triage nurse who can listen to your concerns and offer recommendations is on call anytime our office is closed, including holidays.
+This is a courtesy we offer to current patients of OakLeaf Pediatrics only (Dr. Brent Jensen, Dr. Madalina Mindrut, Nurse Practitioner Nichole Marty, and Nurse Practitioner Jackelyn Padjen).
 If you are not a patient of ours, you will need to contact your own primary care provider’s office as we cannot answer questions for you.

-What can the on-call provider do for me?
+What can the triage nurse do for me?

-Please remember that the on-call provider cannot diagnose your child over the phone.
-We can give you advice regarding what to do until you can be seen in the office, or we will direct you to urgent care or the emergency department.
+Please remember that the triage nurse cannot diagnose your child over the phone.
+They can give you advice regarding what to do until you can be seen in the office, or they will direct you to urgent care or the emergency department.
 It is our policy not to call in prescriptions for antibiotics as this is not a sound medical practice and we strive to provide the highest quality care to our patients.

 No. All refill requests for prescriptions must be called into the office during regular office hours (8 am to 5 pm Monday through Friday).
 There are no exceptions to this policy.
 You may leave a message on our office answering machine (715) 830-0732 to request a prescription refill and this will be filled on the next business day.